 Do we buy a swanky apartment in the same manner we buy a pair of sneakers?
 Obviously not.
 It's not only because of the massive price difference but also the duration of usage and the number of people influenced by the decision.
 Therefore, the decision-making process is more complex, and the buying cycle is longer for the apartment.
 The same applies to the purchase of an HRMS for your company.

-In this post, we'll attempt to guide you in your HRMS purchase journey and help you find an answer to a question that lingers in the minds of innumerable HR managers: How much does an HRMS software cost in 2022?
+In this post, we'll attempt to guide you in your HRMS purchase journey and help you find an answer to a question that lingers in the minds of innumerable HR managers: What is the best HR software?
+How much does an HRMS software cost in 2023?

 The cost of an HRMS depends on multiple factors like the size of the organisation, geographical spread, feature requirements, expected outcome and expansion plans, to name a few.